 Typically seen at the level of atria involving the lateral ventricles.

 They are typically detected around the 2nd trimester and are seen as sonolucent cysts particularly about the lateral ventricles.
 The size and number of cysts are thought to affect the risk of aneuploidy by some authors 7.
 The wall may be echogenic (due to surrounding choroid plexus).

 - obstructive hydrocephalus: rare but can happen if the cyst is large

 They generally disappear by 26-28 weeks in utero and are of no significance in most cases 1-2.
 However if one is seen in antenatal imaging it would warrant careful surveillance of the rest of the fetus due to weak associations with karyotypic abnormalities.
-Choroid plexus cysts are of concern if the cysts are large (> 1 cm) (controversial evidence), bilateral, and associated with structural abnormalities, when the maternal age is equal to or greater than 32 years, or if the maternal serum screening results are abnormal.
+Choroid plexus cysts are of concern if the cysts are large (> 1 cm) (controversial evidence), bilateral, multiple and associated with structural abnormalities, when the maternal age is equal to or greater than 32 years, or if the maternal serum screening results are abnormal.

 The cysts themselves resolve in the 3rd trimester and are generally not associated with abnormal CNS development.
 It is usually the associated conditions that are of concern.

 - 1. Naeini RM, Yoo JH, Hunter JV.
 Spectrum of choroid plexus lesions in children.
 AJR Am J Roentgenol.
 2009;192 (1): 32-40. doi:10.2214/AJR.08.1128 - Pubmed citation

 - 2. Deroo TR, Harris RD, Sargent SK et-al. Fetal choroid plexus cysts: prevalence, clinical significance, and sonographic appearance.
 AJR Am J Roentgenol.
 1988;151 (6): 1179-81.
 AJR Am J Roentgenol (abstract) - Pubmed citation